missymlythe/Calculator/README.md

 EEE100 - 17N Group CodeGeeks Project 1 - Calculator

 # CALCULATOR LOGIC FEATURES
-Calculator logic involves the the calculator’s functionality which where the basic operations and commands that evaluates mathematical expressions immediately as they are entered.
+Calculator logic involves the calculator’s functionality which where the basic operations and commands that evaluates mathematical expressions immediately as they are entered.

 The features of this branch are as follows: